by

 This list of complications is not exhaustive.
 They are rare, sometimes not measurable.
 Good understanding of the surgery and implications, discussion with your surgeon and strict follow-up are the keys to a successful surgery.

-Different refractive surgery are available: intra-stromal (te-PRK, LASIK, intrastromal implants) and intra-ocular (lenses, phaco-emulsification et implantation).
+Different refractive surgeries are available: intra-stromal (te-PRK, LASIK, intrastromal implants) and intra-ocular (lenses, phaco-emulsification and implantation).

 Your surgeon will choose the best fitted surgery for your situation.